curedao/docs/technical-litepaper-v1.md

 2. Furtherance of their stated reason for existence to protect and promote the general welfare.
 General welfare is defined as the overall health and happiness of the population.
 3. Their duty to protect the rights of individuals' data.
 To fulfill this, they must require businesses in possession of it to give them the ability to access and share their data via a well-documented OAuth2 API
 4. Cost-savings from using open-source software.
 All publicly funded digital-health software projects should be free, secure, and open-source.
 Currently, the majority of government contracts go to closed-source and proprietary software.
 This leads to massive waste as governments worldwide are paying to reinvent the wheel instead of sharing the costs.
 Shockingly, there is even a great deal of wasted money on duplicated software contracts between different agencies within the same governments.
-5. Require international cooperation for all public health efforts to reduce wasted duplication of effort and take advantage of natural experiments resulting from differing public health regulations between nations.
+5. International cooperation for all public health efforts to reduce wasted duplication of effort and take advantage of natural experiments resulting from differing public health regulations between nations.
-6. Epidemiological discoveries from allowing citizens to anonymously share their data in a global database.
+6. Epidemiological discoveries would be made by allowing citizens to anonymously share their data in a global database.
    This will enable us to take advantage of natural experiments resulting from differing public health regulations between nations.
 For instance, 27 countries have banned the use of the pesticide glyphosate due to concerns about the health effects.
 If no overall change in the health of the populations is observed, it will suggest that the health concerns may be unfounded.

 ### 7. Contributors to the Development of the Platform

-Citizens of the DAO will be incentivized to contribute to the development of the platform by: TODO: Determine amount and type of reward for contributing to the development of the platform by voting here 👉 Vote on the Amount of Compensation for Specific Tasks
+Citizens of the DAO will be incentivized to contribute to the development of the platform by:
+1. Gitcoin Bounties for specific tasks
+2. Encoding git commits with NFTs entitling the developer to ongoing royalties in proportion to their contributions.

 ## Compensation Determination